Acceleronix/acc-mcp-server/README.md

-# Acceleronix IoT MCP Server on Cloudflare
+# Acceleronix IoT MCP Server

-A remote MCP (Model Context Protocol) server for Acceleronix IoT platform, deployed on Cloudflare Workers with OAuth authentication.
-This server enables Claude to interact with your IoT devices through the Acceleronix platform APIs.
+A powerful MCP (Model Context Protocol) server for the Acceleronix IoT platform, deployed on Cloudflare Workers.
+This server enables Claude to seamlessly interact with your IoT devices through the comprehensive Acceleronix platform APIs, providing real-time device control, data monitoring, and historical analysis capabilities.

 ## Prerequisites